jaywardhanraghu/23B0737---Jaywardhan-Raghu-Zeon-Assignment-1/README.md

 - estimate its center coordinates
 - predict its orientation angle

-The solution should generalize across varying lid positions, rotations, and image conditions.
+The system should generalize across varying lid positions, rotations, and image conditions.

 ## Methodology